-Robert Lawrence Wilson is an American consultant and author on firearms and engraving.
+Robert Lawrence Wilson (1939 - 2016) was an American consultant and author on firearms and engraving.
 Wilson was a keen big game hunter and starting in 1970, has been on nine African safaris.
 The first safari, in Zambia with Ian Manning, was undertaken as research for his book, 'Theodore Roosevelt: Outdoorsman'.

 Please note, this page contains affiliate links, which means Shakari Connection receives a commission if you make a purchase using these links.

 The Paterson Colt Book: Featuring The Dennis A Levett Collection by R L Wilson (2001) is a comprehensive technical history of the rarest of all Colt firearms.